att/netarbiter/sds/ceph-docker/examples/helm/README.md

 # To check the pod status of ceph-osd
 kubectl get pods -n ceph

-# To check if health is HEALTH_OK/HEALTH_WARN and your osds are up
+# To check if your osds are up
 kubectl -n ceph exec -it ceph-mon-0 -- ceph -s kubectl -n ceph exec -it ceph-mon-0 -- ceph osd tree
 ```